SoCloz/SoclozMonitoringBundle/README.md

 Warning
 -------

-**First stable version was released, you should use 1.0.0 version, if you want not change your code, else see [CHANGELOG.md](CHANGELOG.md) to know what has changed**
+**First stable version was released and tagged, if you don't want to change anything, you should use version 1.0.0, otherwise see [CHANGELOG.md](CHANGELOG.md) to see what has changed**

 Introduction
 ------------